-On every airline flight, a flight attendant give directions to those on board so they know what to do if there is an emergency.
-One line always stands out for me; “If you are traveling with a child or someone who requires assistance, secure your mask on first, and then assist the other person”.
+On every airline flight, a flight attendant gives directions to those on board so they know what to do in an emergency.
+One line always stands out: “If you are traveling with a child or someone who requires assistance, secure your mask on first, and then assist the other person.”
 I think this line speaks volumes about the importance of self-care.
-Because if we don’t take care of ourselves, how can we take care of others?
+Because if we don’t care for ourselves, how can we care for others?

 - Get medical and dental checkups on a regular basis